Ben Beinn

 A flowing and fluctuating record of the waterways, In a River Shadow explores the meeting points of deep time and song-time.
 Traditional sonic forms are refracted through hypermodern processes, with early instruments, environmental recordings, and synthetic textures acting as conduits.
 The result is a kind of technoid folk, where the long memory of place seeps into the immediacy of sound.

-I made bone flutes and bullroarers based on designs sourced from prehistoric sites across the Highlands and Isles, sounding them in situ — in caves, by tidal estuaries, on moorland paths — producing tones shaped as much by water and terrain as by hand.
+Bone flutes and bullroarers based on designs sourced from prehistoric sites across the Scottish Highlands and Isles were sounded in situ — in caves, by tidal estuaries, on moorland paths — producing tones shaped as much by water and terrain as by hand.

-These raw materials are folded into a hyperreal soundworld shaped as much by terrain as by machine.
-AI lyric processes trained on Scottish song archives (developed in collaboration with Considerate Digital) intersect with open-ended compositional strategies drawn from experimental electronic practice.
-The result is a kind of speculative folkway futurism — where songs emerge through entanglements of signal, memory, and place; where melody drifts, guided as much by loch and river as by voice or hand.
+This sonic material was folded into an unsettling hyperreal soundworld.
+AI lyric processes trained on Scottish song archives (developed in collaboration with Considerate Digital) intersect with open-ended compositional strategies.
+The result is a kind of speculative folkway futurism — where songs emerge through entanglements of signal, memory, and place.

 Mindbending and caressing ambient-psychedelic-noise contortionism” – Boomkat